MicrosoftDocs/biztalk-docs/biztalk/core/how-to-schedule-the-backup-biztalk-server-job.md

 ---
-title: "Schedule the Backup BizTalk Server Job | Microsoft Docs"
+title: "Schedule the Backup BizTalk Server Job"
-description: Configure the Backup BizTalk Server job parameters, and set the schedule to run monthly, weekly, daily, or hourly ms.custom: "" ms.date: "11/02/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+description: Configure the Backup BizTalk Server job parameters, and set the schedule to run monthly, weekly, daily, or hourly ms.custom: "" ms.date: "11/02/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 6e89fff4-da87-4cdc-acc4-46f03c3269fc
-caps.latest.revision: 18
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Schedule the Backup BizTalk Server Job
 The Backup [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] job runs as scheduled by the SQL Server Agent service.
 If you want to create more frequent or less frequent backups, you can change the schedule of the Backup [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] job by using SQL Server Management Studio.